jeffandersen/nshealth-archive/README.md

 The number of potential COVID-19 exposures is too long to process manually now.
 This script will take the URL of the Nova Scotia Health news entry and convert it to a a flat file of locations and dates of potential COVID-19 exposure.

+## Data Archive

+Datasets generated from this tool are added to the [data folder](./data) on a regular cadence.

 ## Installation

 ```